What Are Dental Implants?

 An implant is a titanium core (pin) that is placed in the bone to replace the missing tooth root so that a crown can be placed on top of it to replicate a missing tooth.
 A post (abutment) must be placed onto the implant prior to making the crown.
 This post can be metal or it might be tooth colored and made from zirconium.

-- Replace one tooth, or in some cases, multiple teeth like a bridge.
+- Replace one or more teeth like a dental bridge.

 When an implant is placed, the esthetics of the implant are dependent on the placement of the implant in the bone and the amount of tissue and bone surrounding the implant and the relationship of the implant to the other adjacent teeth.
 If the bone, where the implant is placed and where the tooth used to reside, is resorbed then the esthetics can be a challenge unless some bone or gum grafting is done.